 HMIC independently assesses police forces and policing activity ranging from neighbourhood teams through serious crime to the fight against terrorism – in the public interest.
 It asks the questions which informed citizens would ask, and publishes the answers in accessible form, using expertise to interpret the evidence.
 HMIC provides authoritative information to allow the public to compare the performance of their force against others, using the evidence to drive improvements in the service to the public.

 Her Majesty's Inspectorate of Constabulary for Scotland (HMICS)

 HMICS is responsible for inspecting the eight Scottish police forces and five police services.
 HMICS operates independently of police forces, police authorities and the Scottish Government and exists to monitor and improve police services in Scotland.
 HMICS does this by inspecting and advising police forces and the services provided by the Scottish Police Services Authority (SPSA).
 It also carries out thematic inspections and provides advice to Scottish Ministers.

-This site combines all of the police-related information published by the Home Office under the new Government and links to archived material.
+This site combines all of the police-related information published by the Home Office and links to archived material.
 It will be useful to all ranks of serving police officers and anyone involved in policing and justice.